Call us at

 Creating a sensory-friendly environment is a fundamental aspect of therapy.
 This setting improves a child’s tolerance to sensory stimuli, thereby reducing feelings of discomfort or overwhelm.
 Techniques such as brushing, swinging, deep pressure, and tactile activities are part of this therapeutic environment.

 Tactile activities, especially, play a notable role in therapy.
-These activities help children with SPD process sensory information more effectively.
-Children learn to comprehend and respond appropriately to diverse sensory inputs by interacting with different textures and materials.
-Consequently, therapy can significantly enhance a child’s social and communication skills.
+These activities help children with SPD process sensory information more effectively by communicating and responding appropriately to diverse sensory inputs.
+Consequently, by interacting with different textures and materials, therapy can significantly enhance a child’s social and communication skills.

 Impact on Social Skills